unknownpvp/academic-kickstart/content/authors/admin/_index.md

 +++
 # Display name
-name: Danny Vu
+name = Danny Vu

-# Username (this should match the folder name)
-authors:
-- admin

 # Is this the primary user of the site?
-superuser: true
+superuser = true

 # Role/position
-role: Computer Science
+role = Computer Science

 # Organizations/Affiliations
 organizations = [ { name = "The University of Texas at Arlington ", url = "" } ]